Getting Started Deploying Ruby on Rails Apps

 Page last updated:

-- Bundler configured on your workstation
+- Bundler installed on your machine

 - The Cloud Foundry Command Line Interface (cf CLI)

 If you want to follow this tutorial using a sample app and a managed PostgreSQL service, clone the

 rails-sample app from GitHub by running the following command: